 The tourism sector features some of the best expat jobs in Malaysia, especially if you speak English because visitors love to speak in their native tongue.

-Native English speakers can almost always find work teaching English in Asia.
+Native English speakers can almost always find work teaching English as a second language in Asia.
 Check the TEFL website to learn what openings are available in schools as well as in the private sector.
 To make things even better, many teaching jobs are no online thanks to Malaysia’s love for technology.

 Where to Start Searching for Jobs in Malaysia